Crowns and Bridges in Alderley, QLD

 A dental crown is also known as a ‘cap’ because it encases your tooth’s surface, restoring it to its original size and shape.
 If a root infection or trauma renders your tooth vulnerable to breakage, a crown provides support to that tooth so you can chew naturally and avoid a dental extraction.

 A dental crown also conceals flaws in your tooth, including discolouration, chips, shape issues, and small gaps between teeth.
-And a dental crown in Alderley, QLD acts as your replacement tooth following dental implant surgery.
+And a dental crown in Alderley acts as your replacement tooth following dental implant surgery.

-At Alderley Dental, we colour and shape our tooth crowns to blend naturally with your surrounding teeth, and we can often provide same-day crowns in Alderley, QLD.
+At Alderley Dental, we colour and shape our tooth crowns to blend naturally with your surrounding teeth, and we can often provide same-day crowns in Alderley.

 A porcelain crown will last you many years with the appropriate oral hygienic practices and regular check-ups with your dentist.